Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 =================================
 ** KIDOZ SDK Android Extension (ANE) compatible with Android 4.2 (API level 17) and above.
 Sample app is compiled with Flex SDK 20.0 on   Flash Builder 4.7**

-*Updated to KIDOZ Android SDK version 0.8.5.1* *Updated to KIDOZ iOS SDK version 0.5.9*
+*Updated to KIDOZ Android SDK version 0.8.8.0* *Updated to KIDOZ iOS SDK version 0.5.9*

 Due to new regulation by Google Play Design for Family policy , all references to YouTube were removed from the SDK.

+This SDK version supports secured https protocol only and will resolve Google Play Security alert of Webview that is vulnerable to JavaScript interface injection.
+Note that only secured external and internal events are supported from this version.

 ### [API Documentation](https://s3.amazonaws.com/kidoz-cdn/sdk/APIDocumentation/Android/AdobeAirExtension/0.5.6/index.html)